Vivekanand-R/AI-Product-Framework/README.md

 In pharmaceutical sector, collaboration with a digital health team to create the latest mobile app for Type 2 Diabetes patients, aimed at enhancing medication adherence, lifestyle monitoring, and communication with healthcare providers.
 Some of the Impacts could be: xx% increase in medication adherence, | yy% drop in missed appointments | Increase in patient satisfaction scores | Reduction in support center call volume

-Another Example 2: Duolingo — Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
-Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
-Duolingo turned Language Learning for over 80 million monthly active users.
+Another Example: Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
+Modern Learning app flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
+Modern Learning app turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and Informative.

 **4-5.
 Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
 AI plays a major role in Digital Technology (DT) enablement.

 Another Recent Example:-
-**Fintech : **Zerodha’s User-Centric Fintech Approach****
+**Fintech : **User-Centric Fintech Approach****

-Zerodha, India’s largest retail stock brokerage, started by identifying a key JTBD: simplify and reduce costs for retail investors.
+India’s largest retail stock brokerage, started by identifying a key JTBD: simplify and reduce costs for retail investors.
 They ran discovery with retail investors and learned:-

             A. Pricing transparency mattered more than fancy dashboards.
             B. Retail traders wanted simplified tools like Kite and Coin.